mr-nart/Kingmaker/General Info/Historical Figures.md

 For ten years, Choral led Brevoy from the Dragonscale Throne at the Ruby Fortress in [[New Stetven]].

-In 4509 AR, Choral and his red dragon allies disappeared, leaving his descendents to rule Brevoy.
+In 4509 AR, Choral and his red dragon allies disappeared, leaving his descendants to rule Brevoy.
 However, every member of the noble house disappeared in 4699 AR.
 It is not known where Choral went, though rumors state that he disappeared into the depths of the *Gronzi Forest*.

 ## Baron Sirian Aldori
 **Baron Sirian First**, a hotheaded and impulsive noble forced to emigrate from Taldor after losing one too many duels, served as the leader of [[Brevoy#Rostland]] in the latter half of the *Age of Enthronement*.
 After the fledgling colony suffered a number of brutal attacks from bandit lords to the south, First accepted a challenge from the ruling bandit lord in 3035 AR to duel for the future of the burgeoning settlement.
 Though he was defeated, he returned in 3044 AR to reclaim his land.
 Now answering to the name **Sirian Aldori**, he won the rematch in mere seconds.